EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

 For iOS, you'll need to add the `Social.framework` to your project.
+Click your project, Build Phases, Link Binary With Libraries, search for and add `Social.framework`.

 2\.
 Grab a copy of SocialSharing.js, add it to your project and reference it in `index.html`:
 ```html